 Will more brands embrace community influencers in 2022?
 How will the economy change how businesses and influencers engage with their audiences?
 Only time will tell.

 If you’re looking to add community influencers to your partner program, download our Ultimate Guide to Partner Marketing.
 At over 50 pages, this guide covers everything brands need to build a partner program, recruit influencers and affiliates, and optimize campaigns.
-Not quite ready to start a program?
-Learn how to plan out a clear strategy to prevent costly mistakes before launching an affiliate program in our webinar titled “Lessons Learned.”
-Watch it on demand here.

 This article was originally published on PerformanceIn.com in April 2020 and has been completely revamped with new information and insights.